Sarita Singh

-Personal life and education
+Early life and education

-Sarita Singh is the daughter of Awadesh Kumar Singh.
-After completing her Master of Arts (M. A.) in Sociology from the Delhi University (DU), Sarita Singh focussed on social work.
+Sarita is the daughter of Awadesh Kumar Singh.
+After completing her Master of Arts (M. A.) in Sociology from the Delhi University (DU), Singh focussed on social work.
 She was aged 28 years in February 2015.
 Singh is a resident of Ram nagar, which is part of the Rohtas Nagar assembly constituency she represents.
 She is a Purvanchali, belonging to the Purvanchal area, which comprises Eastern Uttar Pradesh and Bihar.

 Political career

 Sarita Singh is the president of Chhatra Yuva Sangharsh Samiti, the student's wing of the Aam Aadmi Party (AAP).

 Singh was one of the six female M.L.A.s elected to Sixth Legislative Assembly of Delhi by winning the February 2015 Delhi Legislative Assembly elections.
 All of them were from the AAP.
 AAP won 67 of 70 seats in the assembly.
 Singh won from the Rohtas Nagar (Assembly constituency), securing 62,209 votes.
 She defeated the sitting M.L.A.
 Jitender Mahajan (Jitender Kumar) of the Bharatiya Janata Party (BJP) by a margin of 7,874 votes.
 Mahajan had defeated Mukesh Hooda of the AAP by a margin of more than 14,000 votes in the previous Delhi Legislative Assembly elections in 2013.

 During the election campaign, Singh's car was attacked and damaged with iron rods and wooden clubs by a group of unidentified miscreants in North east Delhi, in the night while she was on the way home.
 The Hindu noted that she was fielded by the AAP to appease the large migrant population from Purvanchal.